theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 ---
+_schema: default
 title: Clamming
-url: "/clamming"
+url: /clamming
-photo: "/img/clamming-sub-page-header.jpg"
+photo: /img/clamming-sub-page-header.jpg
 seo:
+  title: Clamming on the Oregon Coast | Oregon’s Adventure Coast
+  description: >-
-  description: One of Oregon's highlights is clamming on the Oregon Coast.
-It is relatively
-    easy and the rewards are tasty treats.
+    One of Oregon's highlights is clamming on the Oregon Coast.
+It is relatively easy and the rewards are tasty treats.
 Visit Oregon’s Adventure Coast and try for yourself.
-  title: Clamming on the Oregon Coast | Oregon’s Adventure Coast

 ---
 ### Clamming on Oregon's Adventure Coast